 They Have A 36-Course Meal

-The meal consists of a variety of dishes, each with its own distinct flavors and preparations.
+The Kashmiri 36-course meal, also known as the “Wazwan,” is a grand and elaborate feast and one of the most unique feasts I’ve experienced.
 Some of the notable dishes in the Wazwan include Rogan Josh (a flavorful lamb curry), Gushtaba (meatballs in yogurt gravy), Rista (meatballs in a spicy red gravy), Yakhni (meat cooked in a yogurt-based sauce), Dum Aloo (potatoes cooked in a rich gravy), and many more.
-Rice, particularly the fragrant long-grain Basmati rice, is a staple accompaniment to the meal.

 It’s India’s Largest Saffron Cultivator